How to write a simple Go Program

 Running a Go program

-To run a Go program (assuming you have installed Go on your system), you need to instruct the Go compiler to compile and run a program using go run command with the relative or absolute path of the Go program file.
+To run a Go program, assuming Go is installed on your system, we use the go run command with the path of the Go file.

 $ go run hello.go